-Love it or hate it, Fortnite is the behemoth of gaming.
+Love it or hate it, Fortnite is a behemoth.
 It's a cultural phenomenon unlike any other game before it.
-It's been available on Android for a while now, but its Play Store presence is quite recent.
-Though not the first battle royale, Fortnite popularized the genre to the point that we've seen several clones in the years since, some of which are actually good.
+Though not the first battle royale, Fortnite popularized the genre to the point that we've seen several clones in the years since.

 Fortnite comes with controller support and, honestly, you're going to need it if you want to stand a chance in battle.
 This isn't a mobile version of Fortnite, like Call of Duty or PUBG, but the full experience.
 You can play on your PC or console, then play more on the go.
 You'll have access to everything, including progress on your Battle Pass.